-The Board has overall responsibility for the company's internal controls and for reviewing their effectiveness.
-The internal control is designed to address the risks that might impact Audi Capital's business including all systems and departments.
+The Board of Directors has overall responsibility for the Company's internal controls and for reviewing their effectiveness.
+The internal control is designed to address the risks that might impact the Company's business including all systems and departments.
 The internal controls are designed to mitigate, rather than eliminate, material misstatements and losses.